gate-sso/gate/docs/dredd_setup.md

 # Dredd Setup

-Dredd is used to run test, to validate the API Blueprint againts Backend Implementation.
+Dredd is used to run test, to validate the API Blueprint against Backend Implementation.

 ### Install npm